We’re committed to making inspiring, high-quality science education available to all young people.

 Project Manager, Primary Science Education

-All teachers and technicians should have regular, high-quality professional development throughout their career so that they can improve student learning.
+All teachers and technicians should have regular, high-quality continuing professional development throughout their career so that they can improve student learning.

 We’re working to transform the teaching of science in primary schools so that every pupil has an excellent first experience of science.